dominikj111/LLM/Diffusion/README.md

 There is only **single requirement**, what is the Docker.

 > [!IMPORTANT]
-> The test configuration was set with 7 CPUs and 16 GB RAM, there are running issues with lower configuration, but not sure the minimum.
+> The test configuration was set with 7 CPUs and 16 GB RAM.
+> There are running issues with lower configuration, but not sure the minimum.

 ## How to use